deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### <a name="theano">Theano and Ecosystem</a>

-Most academic researchers in the field of deep learning rely on [**Theano**](http://deeplearning.net/software/theano/), the grand-daddy of deep-learning frameworks, which is written in Python.
+Many academic researchers in the field of deep learning rely on [**Theano**](http://deeplearning.net/software/theano/), the grand-daddy of deep-learning frameworks, which is written in Python.
 Theano is a library that handles multidimensional arrays, like Numpy.
 Used with other libs, it is well suited to data exploration and intended for research.

 Numerous open-source deep-libraries have been built on top of Theano, including [Keras](https://github.com/fchollet/keras),  [Lasagne](https://lasagne.readthedocs.org/en/latest/) and [Blocks](https://github.com/mila-udem/blocks).
 These libs attempt to layer an easier to use API on top of Theano's occasionally non-intuitive interface.
 (As of March 2016, another Theano-related library, [Pylearn2, appears to be dead](https://github.com/lisa-lab/pylearn2).)

-In contrast, Deeplearning4j intends to be the equivalent of Scikit-learn in the deep-learning space.
+In contrast, Deeplearning4j brings deep learning to production evnironment to create solutions in JVM languages like Java and Scala.
 It aims to automate as many knobs as possible in a scalable fashion on parallel GPUs or CPUs, integrating as needed with Hadoop and [Spark](./spark.html).

 Pros and Cons